 How Often Are Railroad Ties Replaced?

 The ties help by holding the entire truck intact using spikes.
 They also make sure that the rails are an equal distance apart and level with each other.
-Railroad ties are important because without them the rails can move or sway and throw the train off balance.
+They are important because without them the rails can move or sway and throw the train off balance.

 One question most people ask is just how long do railroad ties last and how often should they be replaced.
 When it comes to replacing railroad ties, this should typically be done on a regular schedule depending on the railway’s maintenance plan and the condition of the ties.